GLOBAL MARKETS-Shares and euro climb ahead of ECB rate meeting

 "But the key would be the guidance for future policy meetings...
 The market is pricing in a peak rate of 3.96%.
 In our view a 50/50 chance of another hike will be closer to fair."

-The majority view is policymakers won't change that just yet, according to a Reuters poll, although some do, including JPMorgan which sees the key 10-year band being widened to +/- 100 basis points.
+The majority view is policymakers won't change that just yet, according to a Reuters poll, although some respondents do, including JPMorgan, which sees the key 10-year band being widened to +/- 100 basis points.

 The yen JPY=EBS climbed to as high as 139.35 per dollar but last hovered near the 140 level.
 Overnight dollar/yen implied volatility JPYONO= jumped to 36.3%, the highest since March.

 The U.S. dollar continued to be pressured in Europe, off 0.2% against a basket of major currencies =USD.
-Both the risk-sensitive Australian dollar AUD=D3 and New Zealand dollar NZD=D3 were up as much 0.8%.
+Both the risk-sensitive Australian dollar AUD=D3 and New Zealand dollar NZD=D3 had been up as much 0.8%.

-In the debt markets, euro zone government bond yields - a proxy for borrowing costs - were edging down again ahead of the European Central Bank.
+In the debt markets, euro zone government bond yields - a proxy for borrowing costs - were edging down again ahead of the ECB's decision and its 1245 GMT news conference.
+GVD/EUR

 Elsewhere, oil prices were higher.
 Brent crude futures LCOc1 were up 0.6% at $83.41 per barrel and U.S. West Texas Intermediate crude futures CLc1 rose 0.85% to $79.46.